nickpeters741/-alx-higher_level_programming2/0x01-python-if_else_loops_functions/README.md

 > * You can only use one loop in your code
 > * You are not allowed to store characters in a variable
 > * You are not allowed to import any module

+### 4-print_hexa.py
+> A program that prints all numbers from 0 to 98 in decimal and in hexadecimal
+> * You can only use one print function with string format
+> * You can only use one loop in your code
+> * You are not allowed to store numbers or strings in a variable
+> * You are not allowed to import any module